 While Illinois legalized same-sex marriage in 2013, the laws surrounding the allocation of parental rights can still be unclear.
 Some same-sex couples may not have presumed parentage and they can have issues when protecting their parental rights during a divorce.
 LGBTQ parents need trusted guidance for disputes involving the allocation of their parental responsibilities.

-The attorneys at Reich, Jumbeck, Stole & Reeb, have over 75 years of combined family law experience in Will, Kendall and Grundy counties.
+The attorneys at Reich, Jumbeck, Stole & Reeb, have over 75 years of combined family law experience in Will, Kendall, DuPage and Grundy counties.
 Our legal staff can represent your interests in a parental rights case and guide you through the legal process.
 Same-sex couples are welcome to contact our Joliet law firm and speak with an experienced lawyer.

 Helping LGBTQ Parents Navigate The Law

 Illinois parental laws do not discriminate between same-sex and opposite-sex parents.
 Unfortunately, some judges may have limited experience with LGBTQ relationships.
 The lack of knowledge can create obstacles for same-sex parents.
 Our attorneys use their years of experience and relationships with the local courts to prevent issues.